UNSUPPORTED

 The frameset tag is used to define a frameset.
 The frameset element holds two or more frame elements.
 Each frame element holds a separate document.

-element indicates how many rows or columns there will be in a frameset.
+The <frameset> element indicates how many rows or columns there will be in a frameset.

 This tag has the form: